ccaccioppo/configure-ad/README.md

 <img src="https://i.imgur.com/PWd6tW8.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Lastly, log in to the Client1 VM using one of the user accounts created by the PowerShell script, with the username and default password Password1.
-After logging in, open PowerShell to verify that you are logged in as one of the script-created users.
+Finally, sign in to the Client1 VM using one of the user accounts generated by the PowerShell script.
+Use the username and the default password, which is "Password1."
+Once logged in, open PowerShell to confirm that you are signed in as one of the users created by the script.
 </p>
 <br />